cncf/tag-contributor-strategy/contributor-growth/drafts/contributor-growth-framework/1-Motivating.md

 ### Documentation

 Good docs can be a motivator.
 It makes it easier to use the project but also shows that the project runs efficiently, that there is a group of responsible engineers behind the project, and that it will likely be a well-organized, well-specified experience.
 Specify what contributors should expect when they open their first PR.
 Point to other docs that explain what a PR and branch is and what the workflow looks like.
 Not everyone may be familiar with it.
-Consider how your workflow differs from standard workflow concepts and emphasizing those differences through documentation.
+Consider how your workflow differs from standard workflow concepts and emphasize those differences through documentation.
 And make sure contributors at all levels have the tools they need.
 While we all know docs are important, the challenge is often prioritization.
 If growing contributors is a priority, focus on the first time experience.

 Writing tests can also be a contribution barrier.
 How does your project expect their tests?
 Document it and be specific.